dinfree/hitlab_edu/gmooc/web/javascript-1.md

     >  https://youtu.be/b1ieJtIx1NY
 - What Is JavaScript?
 What Does It Do?
     >  https://youtu.be/0ciwEXbkqB4
-- What Is JavaScript?
-What Does It Do?
+- JavaScript for Beginners 02 - What is JavaScript?
     >  https://youtu.be/VB7y0yxZjro

 ### 참고 자료